 History of the Leonberger

-Leos are also highly intelligent dogs that respond very well to training.
+Leos are highly intelligent dogs that respond very well to training.
 In fact, training and socialization are both essential for this breed.
 They need basic puppy training and obedience courses when they are under a year old so they know you're the boss.
 However, this breed is highly sensitive so harsh treatment or yelling while training will only backfire and upset the pup.

 Common Health Problems

 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the American Kennel Club (AKC).
 Dogs bred by these standards are less likely to inherit health conditions.
 However, some hereditary health problems can occur in the breed.
 Be aware of these conditions:

 - Gastric Dilatation-Volvulus (GVD): Commonly called bloat, this is a life-threatening situation common to many large dog breeds.
 It occurs when the stomach fills with gas or food and then rotates to trap the contents in the stomach and cut off the blood supply to the stomach and spleen.
 The stomach tissue dies and the stomach can even rupture.
 You will need to use feeding strategies to minimize this risk.

 - Hip Dysplasia: Large breeds are prone to hip dysplasia, an instability of the hip joint that leads to excessive wear on the joint and hip arthritis.

 - Entropion: This is a condition where the eyelid rolls in on itself.
 It can affect one or both eyes, and the lower and/or upper eyelids.
 It needs to be treated by a veterinarian.

 - Ectropion: This condition is the opposite of ectropion; the lids sag and roll outward.

 - Leonberger Polyneuropathy: This neuromuscular disease produces worsening tolerance for exercise, a hitched step, and wasting of the hind leg muscles.
 Research is being conducted into the genetics of this disease.